GL_Discover Hub_Bonds_1920x1280_PositivePink_02

 Capital preservation in uncertain times

-In times of economic uncertainty, bonds are often seen as a safe haven.
-Government bonds, in particular, are backed by the full faith and credit of the issuing government, making them a potentially safe investment.
+In times of economic uncertainty, bonds are sometimes considered a safe haven, but they can still fall in value and may not protect against inflation or rising rates.
+Some government bonds are backed by the issuing government, but investors can still lose money if bond prices fall or inflation erodes real returns.
 By allocating a portion of your portfolio to bonds, investors can preserve capital and protect against potential losses in riskier asset classes like stocks.

 Ability to leverage interest rate cycles